burnedikt/angular-stateful-fastclick/README.md

 # Dependencies

-This module extends the angular-touch module and requires it to be loaded before this lib, like so:
+- `angular-touch`: This module extends the angular-touch module and requires it to be loaded before this lib
-(The FastClick-lib is also required but installed automatically via bower)
+- `stateful-fastclick`: obviously, this is the core of the modified ng-click directive
+- `classlist`: stateful-fastclick makes use of classlist.
+To use staeful-fastclick on IE < 9, we need the [classlist-shim](https://github.com/components/classList.js), which is automatically installed via bower

 ```
 <script src="bower_components/angular-touch/angular-touch.js"></script>